Red Sox cut losses, designate Sandoval for assignment

 Hopeful that a healthy Sandoval could still help the team, the Red Sox gave him his job back at third base.
 But that lasted just three weeks before a knee injury landed him on the disabled list for 32 games.
 Last month, he went back on the DL with the ear infection.

-In all this season, Sandoval played in 32 games and managed just 21 hits — six for extra bases.
-With Shaw traded to Milwaukee last winter for reliever Tyler Thornburg, the Red Sox have mostly been using Deven Marrero at third base.
+Sandoval played in 32 games this season and managed just 21 hits — six for extra bases.